 All of the punctuation errors, the spelling mistakes, the poor grammar contributed to failed attempts.

-There are many who believe to write expressively such as telling their story, has helped them to heal their lives.
-There are instances which supports immense improvement in overall well-being.
+There are many who believe to write expressively such as telling their story, has helped them to heal their tormented lives.

-For those who write to demonstrate their frustration, anger, sorrow, their difficult life experiences, whether published or held privately in their secret journal, it’s a release of critical angst.
+To write to demonstrate your frustration, anger, sorrow, your difficult life experiences, whether published or held privately in your secret journal, releases critical angst.

 Just Let It Be Flow

-Begin by removing all the barriers, the blinders, the restrictions from your mind.
+Begin by removing all the mental barriers, the blinders, the restrictions from your mind.
 Its been said “writers block” is when your imaginary friends stop talking to you.

 Just make sure you fully expose your minds synchronicity while doing so.
+Capture your minds turmoil and translate it through your fingers to keyboard.

 What you’re not attempting is to impress Pulitzer.
 You’re not in the mood of thinking about an audience or gaining rewards or accolades.